NIST Cybersecurity Framework & MITRE: Your Dynamic Duo

 NIST CSF 2.0 is comprised of six core functions:

 The power behind MITRE ATT&CK is amplified tenfold when it’s paired with NIST.
-Together they are a power Yin and Yang for planning cybersecurity programs.
-MITRE helps stakeholders identify the risks in an organization’s landscape, while NIST CSF guides what control areas are needed to address them—whether they’ve materialized yet or not.
+Together, they are a power Yin and Yang for planning cybersecurity programs.
+MITRE helps stakeholders identify the risks in an organization’s landscape, while NIST CSF guides what control areas are needed to address them, whether they’ve materialized yet or not.

 Talk about a dynamic duo.

-Once the attack path has been mapped over the course of the TTX, it can be used to tailor and perfect the observation report, giving teams the framework they need to successfully leverage NIST CSF 2.0 to further detail their plan of attack and secure their landscape.
+Once the attack path has been mapped over the course of the TTX, it can be used to refine and perfect the observation report, giving teams the framework they need to successfully leverage NIST CSF 2.0 to further detail their plan of attack and secure their landscape.

 Combining Standards and Frameworks for Maximum Incident Response Planning and Preparation